Deliverance - 1

 Moses Answers the Call

-In our previous lesson we read about the plight of the oppressed Israelites in Egypt and Moses, a Jewish baby cast away in the river, but rescued and eventually taken into the royal court by an Egyptian princess.
+In our previous chapter we read about the plight of the oppressed Israelites in Egypt and Moses, a Jewish baby cast into the Nile river, but rescued and eventually taken into the royal court by an Egyptian princess.

-We also learn of Moses, as a young man, attempting to lead his people in some way, but ending up fleeing Egypt to escape the consequences of his killing a fellow Egyptian while trying to defend a Jewish kinsman.
+We also learn of Moses, as a young man, attempting to lead his people but ending up fleeing Egypt to escape the consequences of his killing a fellow Egyptian while trying to defend a Jewish kinsman.

-This brings Moses into the employ and family, through marriage, of Jethro, a priest of the most high God, in the country of Midian where the Midianite people are related to the Jews since their heritage, like Moses, also begins with Abraham, but down through Keturah, Abraham's wife after Sarah died.
+This brings Moses into the employ and family, through marriage, of Jethro, a priest of the most high God, in the country of Midian.
+The Midianite people are related to the Jews since their heritage, like Moses, also begins with Abraham, but down through Keturah, Abraham's wife after Sarah died.
 Moses' life is fairly uneventful for forty years as he tends sheep and raises a family in the safety and obscurity of Midian.